OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-11.md

 However, two men had remained in the camp; one was named Eldad and the other Medad.
 The Spirit also rested on them, and they prophesied in the camp.

 ## Numbers 11:27
-A young man ran and reported to Moses, “Eldad and Medad are prophesying in the camp.”
+A young man hurried to Moses and informed him, “Eldad and Medad are prophesying in the camp.”

 ## Numbers 11:28
 Joshua son of Nun, who had been Moses’ assistant from his youth, spoke up and said, “Moses, my lord, stop them!”